Energy efficient industrial fans

-Industrial fans are huge energy users.
+Industrial fans & energy

-As energy has become more precious, so the cost of it has risen, so avoiding unnecessary waste has become a critical function in forward looking companies and has resulted in the creation of energy managers in many companies, whose job it is to minimise energy costs for their company.
+As energy has become more precious the cost of it has risen, so avoiding unnecessary waste has become a critical function in forward looking companies resulting in the creation of energy managers whose job it is to minimise energy costs.
 This doesn’t just mean buying the company’s energy cheaper, it also means conserving it and this is best done by installing the most efficient plant as replacements and upgrades are installed.

 The costs of inefficiency

 Oversizing of fans for the job is a major factor in fan inefficiency.
 The old adage of 'make it bigger to be sure it’ll do the job' is no longer acceptable.

 A fan that is too big, perhaps in anticipation of future production requirements, would have to have its throughput controlled to achieve the exact needs of the process.
 Most often, the low-cost solution to this would be to utilise damper control to disrupt the airflow into the fan, effectively lowering its efficiency, by as much as 40 or 50%.

 Every fan that leaves Halifax’s factorie is a high efficiency custom built unit, manufactured from the right materials, offering high reliability and optimum efficiency .

 At the heart of this philosophy is an extensive and ongoing investment in design and manufacturing technology.
 Halifax employs the latest computer aided design software to ensure the designs translate accurately from the computer screen to the factory floor.
 Inventor® 3D CAD software enables Halifax to work closely with the customer, producing 3D simulation models that can be worked on together to give additional benefits, whether it’s a one-off cost saving or life-time energy savings.
 Whether it’s a single fan for a project or fans to be batch produced for an OEM, the same applies – the customer gets the most efficient fan for his application.